 Founder / Grandmaster Instructor

 Before working in corrections I never really considered myself to be much of a fighter.
 I did not grow up in the mean streets of any city where I had to fight just to survive to go to school or get a meal.
 I was a simple country kid who grew up in a small town.
 Yes, I had to deal with my fair share of fights as a child and a teen growing up because there were always bullies to be dealt with and I even managed to successfully defeat a few of them.
-But by no means was I some warrior with a will of iron ready to face all dangers.
+But by no means was I some warrior with a will of iron.
 However, life and circumstances have provided me with many opportunities to learn how to recognize and deal with many types of violence.

 Now I get paid to go into situations, most often alone & outnumbered by sometimes over 60 to 1, by criminals, to maintain order and provide a measure of safety and security to those who need it.
 It is my job to prevent the predators from preying on each other or from assaulting my fellow officers.
 This is the job; a beat cop walking a patrol where the population does not appreciate my presence, will do almost anything to distract me, irritate me, insult me, and on occasions try to assault me.
 I carry only my wits and radio with me.
 I don’t have a sidearm, baton, TASER, and in most instances I’m not allowed to carry OC spray.
 Now I don’t fight every day [time on the job and my reputation have worked for me in many cases] the majority of my time is fairly easy.
 But occasionally, on those really ugly shifts, I more than earn my paycheck.